 That 180k property is now worth 90k.
 You only have $10k of your original equity left.

-If you sold now, you’d have $10k (gross) to re-invest … so let’s say you “hold” and stay in same market, and it has the identical up and down cycle as before.
+If you sold now, you’d have $10k (gross) to re-invest … so let’s say you “hold” and stay in the same market, and it has the identical up to and down cycle as before.

 5 years (or 10 years – doesn’t matter) later let’s say you had the same 80% appreciation.
 That $90k property is now worth $162k (80% total appreciation)